qkzk/fm/development.md

   - [x] read (with or without special flags)
   - [x] write (2755, rwsrw-rw-, a+x etc. are accepted)
 - [x] FIX: wrong alignment for files with size between 9.5 units and 10.0 units.
+- [x] Video thumbnails were slow.
+No more "clip", only a static image.
+- [x] updated syntect version since "onig" crate couldn't compile anymore.
+- [ ] replace syntect with automnus ?
+  - pros : seems well maintened, use treesitter for parsing, no regex, can output ANSI and use raw terminal mode.., more themes, customizable ?
+  - cons : new, "CLAUDE.md" wtf, users & dev complains about slow compilation (& heavy code ?), seems to ship with all the parsers
+  - should test to use syntect with raw mode first instead of switching..
+- [ ] remove more deps instead of adding more. cargo tree is scary

 ## TODO